 Dropbox is able to reach a wide range of users on social media.
 SEO expert Neil Patel notes that Dropbox actually rewards social media followers with a 125MB account increase, which can be a great way to build a following – as long as your content is good enough that your readers will want to keep following.

 Incentivizing subscriptions can be risky.
 If your content isn’t good, it can call attention to that fact and make it seem like you can only get followers by bribing them.
 Conversely, if you’re publishing high-quality content, it communicates the opposite – that you’re confident in it and want it to be seen by as many people as possible.
-It’s a strategy that clearly works for Dropbox; on their Facebook, their news and product updates regularly receive thousands of likes.
+It’s a strategy that clearly works for Dropbox; on its Facebook, its news and product updates regularly receive thousands of likes.

 — Dropbox (@Dropbox) September 6, 2018

 Dropbox isn’t afraid to be a little unconventional.
-The company uses their blog to announce games and events, such as the famous Dropquest, a scavenger hunt they sponsored in 2012.
+The company uses its blog to announce games and events, such as the famous Dropquest, a scavenger hunt it sponsored in 2012.
 Users who completed the game received free storage space from Dropbox.
 As Neil Patel noted, the event generated a lot of publicity for the company, and netted them more than a few Facebook and Twitter followers and likes.

 Let Compose.ly Take it from Here

-If you’re ready to take your blog to the next level like these SaaS companies, bear in mind that many businesses hire someone externally to manage their blog.
+If you’re ready to take your blog to the next level like these SaaS companies, bear in mind that many businesses hire someone externally to manage their blogs.
 Outsourcing blog content allows them to save money and still maintain the quality of their content.